Why do I have a receding hairline?

-It’s first important to understand that head hair is different to hair found on the rest of your body.
-There are between 2 to 5 hairs for each pore on your head which grow from clusters of hair follicles.
+To understand hair loss, it’s first important to understand that head hair is different to hair found on the rest of your body.
+There are between two and five hairs for each pore on your head which grow from clusters of hair follicles.
 Each cluster has a ‘primary’ hair and ‘secondary’ hairs.

-These hairs grow for 2-6 years at a time (the anagen phase), then transition to a period of rest for 5-6 weeks (the telogen phase).
+These hairs grow for two to six weeks at a time (the anagen phase), then transition to a period of rest for five to six weeks (the telogen phase).
 Once follicles move back to the anagen phase, the ‘resting’ hair is pushed out, resulting in hair loss.

-Whilst this process is entirely ‘normal’, it becomes slightly altered for those with Male Pattern Baldness:
+Whilst this process is entirely ‘normal’, it becomes slightly altered for those with hair loss: